DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

   run `# source /etc/bash_completion.d/restic` to use it immediately).
 * `# restic snapshots --latest 10` shows the 10 most recent snapshots
-* `# restic mount /mnt` mounts the backup repository to `/mnt`, so you can browse the snapshots and contained files there, and copy them to your server to restore a backup. **Note** that this command might take some time until the mountpoint is usable, and it runs in the foreground - it will print something this once it's ready:
+* `# restic mount /mnt` mounts the backup repository to `/mnt`, so you can browse the snapshots and contained files there, and copy them to your server to restore old versions. **Note** that this command might take some time until the mountpoint is usable, and it runs in the foreground - it will print something this once it's ready:
   ```